How to Make White Buttercream

 Method #2: Color Correct with Purple Gel Food Coloring

-If you try whipping your butter and your frosting still has a yellowish tint, try adding a tiny bit of purple gel food coloring to frosting once it’s made.
+If you try whipping your butter and your frosting still has a yellowish tint, try adding a tiny bit of purple gel food coloring to the frosting once it’s made.

 It sounds crazy, but purple and yellow are opposites on the color wheel, so they cancel each other out.